niplav/site/two_people_on_a_planet.md

 proposes coin flips to determine whether one changes position, but one can imagine other such methods if coins are not available.

 One could assign the choice of staying to the left body half and the choice of going to the other side of the planet to the right body half, and then choosing the strategy based on which part of the body itches first.
-This would be useful since humans are notoriously bad at generating random bits<!--(TODO: put a citation here)-->.
+This would be useful since humans are notoriously bad at consciously generating random bits (see [Figurska et al.
+2007](./doc/two_people_on_a_planet/humans_cannot_consciously_generate_random_numbers_sequences_figurska_et_al_2008.pdf
+"“Humans cannot consciously generate random numbers sequences: Polemic study” (Figurska et al. 2007)")).

 On the other hand, this method could be biased, since many humans have points on their skin that are constantly itchy.